 3. Upload the World to Your Server

-Head back to your server’s file manager and upload the zipped world folder.
+Head back to your server’s file manager and upload the zipped world folder in to your main server directory (usually called container)

 4. Unzip the Custom World